5.00 out of 2 votes

 Note: The key to a quantity discount is in the name.
 It is a discount based on the “quantity” or “volume” of items that a customer buys.

 The central principle behind this discounting technique is simple – the more customers buy, the less they pay for each unit of the product or service.
-By offering discounts on bulk purchases, businesses aim to increase their sales volume without significantly affecting their profits.
+By offering discounts on bulk purchases, businesses aim to increase their sales volume and average order value without significantly affecting their profits.

 At the end of the day, they succeed in moving more products and incentivizing customers to become repeat buyers thanks to the advantageous price.
 Long-term, this raises customer lifetime value and the business’s overall profit.